ferrocactus/cellar/doc/cellar_python_guide.rst

 E.g., if they updated clusters 0 and 3, and are confident that these clusters are well-defined, they may wish to preserve them and run semi-supervised clustering for the remaining clusters.
 Different methods achieve this in different ways.
-For a full list see `<list3/>`_.
 To run semi-supervised clustering, the ``adata.obs['labels']`` key must be set, after which one can run:

 .. code:: python